 The study of global issues, the political systems of foreign countries, and U.S. foreign policy.
 This concentration prepares students for careers in government, business, non-profits, and related agencies that deal with international relations.
 It also prepares students for graduate studies.
 Global Politics faculty advisors are Professors Arceneaux and Leithner.

-This concentration is designed to provide a unique career identity for students who do not select any of the above concentrations and instead desire a set of courses that meets their individual needs and interests.
+This concentration is designed to provide a unique field of study for students who do not select any of the above concentrations and instead desire a set of courses that meets their individual needs and interests.
 It consists of 28 units of coursework at the 300-400 level selected by the student and recommended by the student's faculty advisor.
-As a whole, the courses must represent a coherent field of study.
-A student cannot simply use any medley of courses as an ICS.
+As a whole, the courses must represent a coherent and justified field of study.
 ICS advisors are Professors Moore and Williams.